vippsas/vipps-woocommerce/readme.txt

 3. Click on "Show keys" under the API keys column to see “Client ID”, “Client Secret” and “Vipps MobilePay Subscription Key”

 == Screenshots ==
-1. Enable Vipps/MobilePay Checkout as your checkout.
-2. Enable Vipps/MobilePay as a payment method.
+1. Enable Vipps/MobilePay as a payment method.
-3. Enter your Vipps MobilePay account keys and configure the plugin.
+2. Enter your Vipps MobilePay account keys and configure the plugin.
-4. Setup and activate the recurring payment gateway in WooCommerce.
+3. Setup and activate the recurring payment gateway in WooCommerce.
-5. Configure the plugin settings for recurring payments.
+4. Configure the plugin settings for recurring payments.

 == Contributing on Github ==
 This project is hosted on Github at: https://github.com/vippsas/vipps-woocommerce